sanii-muthui/insta-app/README.md

 $ pip install Django==1.11

 ## Testing the Application
-To run the tests for the class: Run python3.6 manage.py test imageapp
+To run the tests for the class: Run python3.6 manage.py test instagram

 ## Dependencies
 - astroid==2.2.5